BlueBrain/nmodl/docs/contents/globals.rst

 top-locals aren't possible.

-Note that ``nocmodl`` promotes all top-local variables to thread-variables, even if the MOD file isn't marked with THREAD_SAFE.
+Note that ``nocmodl`` promotes all top-local variables to thread-variables, even if the MOD file isn't marked with ``THREADSAFE``.
 Hence, top-local variables are always thread-variables.

 Thread Variables